 Introduction

 As healthcare services move beyond the acute stages of the Covid-19 pandemic, attention has turned to its longer-term consequences.
-‘Long covid’ is one such consequence, which is a chronic (months or years) form of the illness characterised by over 200 symptoms, including loss of sense of smell, chronic fatigue, headaches and muscles pains (Carfi et al., 2020; University College London [UCL], 2021).
+‘Long covid’ is one such consequence, which is a chronic (months or years) form of the illness characterised by over 200 symptoms, including loss of sense of smell, chronic fatigue, headaches and muscle pains (Carfi et al., 2020; University College London [UCL], 2021).
 Although the causes of long covid are still being researched, early evidence suggests the illness may in part arise due to organ damage, functional deconditioning, persistent immune response activations and/or chronic inflammation of mitochondrial cells (Kersten et al., 2021; Vallee, 2021; Nunn et al., 2022).

 Whilst the specific causes and perpetuating factors of long covid remain under review, individuals’ lived experiences of the illness are well documented.
 People living with long covid have described it as “like a tornado living inside my body” (Gahan, 2023, p.17); with symptoms such as tachycardia manifesting at seemingly unpredictable times.
 Alongside the chronic and painful nature of the illness, this unpredictability means people can struggle to plan and engage with social, leisure and work activities, leading to loneliness, isolation, and unemployment (ibid).
 Psychological consequences of acquiring and living with these “tornadoes” are therefore common, with many people experiencing depression, anxiety and/or post-traumatic stress (Huang et al, 2021; Janiri et al., 2021).